pr01og/upwork_test_answers/ios_programming_test.md

 * — (void) accelerometer:(UIAccelerometer *)accelerometer beginAccelerate:(UIAcceleration *)acceleration

 64. Which one is the best resolution for the following error?
-«A valid signing identity matching this profile could not be found in your keychain»
+"A valid signing identity matching this profile could not be found in your keychain"
 Answers:
 * Installing the certificate file in your keychain
 * Renewing your provisioning profile